jgori-ouistiti/CoopIHC/docs/guide/interaction_model.rst

 Library Architecture
 ------------------------

 The model presented before rests on the ideas of agents with states, with abilities to make observations, perform inferences and take actions.
-The library integrates these ideas by giving and providing a simple and normalized way of expressing each of those components.
-The result is that various components can be used interchangeably.
+The library integrates these ideas by giving and providing a simple and normalized way of expressing each of those components so that various components can be used interchangeably.
 The resulting architecture of the library is displayed below.